fakhraldin/mesa-git-radv-patched-25659/README.md

 and multiple vulkan drivers.
 That way we can keep the distro's mesa default driver in charge, while instructing an application to use a specific vulkan driver on demand.
 We save the latter in our home directory isolated from our system.
-This is to keep the risk for our system as low as possible.
-Also we want to avoid any complicated circumstances, which might be hard to debug especially for linux newbies.
+This is to keep the risk for breakage as low as possible.
+Primarily we want to avoid any complicated circumstances, which might be hard to debug especially for linux newbies.

 We are going to use a winemanger as an easier means to organize our wine prefixes.